mid0111/gpm-play-server/README.md

 Server for random playing from your Google play music library.
 Make your audio system to be a Google play music client.
-Connect audio system with server, and you can listen your audio system and operate (play, skip, stop...) from another machine through web UI!!
+Connect audio system with server, then you can listen on your audio system and operate (play, skip, stop...) from another machine through web UI!!

 [![CircleCI](https://circleci.com/gh/mid0111/gpm-play-server/tree/master.svg?style=svg)](https://circleci.com/gh/mid0111/gpm-play-server/tree/master)